 What is Aperture in photography?

-Shutter works in the DSLR camera as an eyelid to block the light (External link).
+Shutter works in the DSLR camera as an eyelid to block the light.
 In the same way, Aperture works as a pupil of the human eye.
 The pupil determines the value, how much light it should allow into the retina.

-Aperture and Light:
+Relation Of Aperture and Light:

 The opening and closing mechanism of the aperture is controlled by camera body.
 Aperture is defined by f/stop numbers like 1.4, 1.8, 2.8, 3.5 and so on.
 It works appositely in relation to numbers.

 Relation Of Aperture and Shutter:

 Aperture and shutter helps together to expose the photo correctly.
 Both let the light enter into the camera.
 But there is a difference in nature of their functions.

 Smallest value like f/1.8 widens the blades and more light comes in.
 If the shutter speed is slow like 1/25th of a second, sensor will get more time to absorb the light.

 High f/stop number will narrow the hole of the aperture ring.
 There are no thumb rules for using the specific f/stop number with shutter speeds.
 One can learn it by continuous experimenting.

-As I mentioned above, aperture acts like a pupil of a human eye.
+As I mentioned earlier, aperture acts like a pupil of a human eye.
 Try widening your pupil against a light source.
 Source of the light will turn blurry.

 Exactly, how wider the aperture opens, the more light sources get blurry based on the distance.
 Smallest aperture value like f/1.8 or f/2.8 will blur the background more.

 Aperture controls the light which comes through the sources like bulb, sun or small holes.
 The smallest f/stop value turns these light source blurry in round shapes.